JairEscamilla/Bicirenta/README.md

 # Final Proyect: "Bicycle Rental System"
-This project was done in the subject of Programming Fundamentals at Universidad Iberoamericana.
+This project was done at the subject Programming Fundamentals at Universidad Iberoamericana.
-The project try to simulate the ecobici's system that is being implemented in Mexico City.
+The project tries to simulate the ecobici's system that is being implemented in Mexico City.

 ## Compilation
 You need to open the terminal and write: